Touring Ireland with Kids

 Almost everyone is aware that small chidren must travel in a suitable child seat in a car – it’s the law and it’s common sense.
 But since 2006 there are also laws in Ireland covering in-car restraint for older children.

-Children who are under 150 centimetres in height and/or weigh less than 36 kg (about 79 lbs), but are too big for a child seat, must use a booster cushion or seat along with the standard car seat belt.
+Children who are are too big for a child seat but are under 150 centimetres in height and/or weigh less than 36 kg (about 79 lbs) must use a booster cushion or seat along with the standard car seat belt.
 Generally this will apply to children up to 11 or 12 years old.
+Some older children may hate this and complain about it (Irish children of my acquaintance certainly do) but it’s the law, end of story.

 Rental Cars and Child Seats

-There is not always universal happiness about the standard of seats supplied with rental cars.
-I don’t believe problems are common, but they occur.
+There is not universal happiness about the standard of child seats supplied with rental cars.
+I don’t believe problems are very common, but they occur.

 When you book your car, ask specifically about the standard met by the seats provided – this sounds technical, but they should be able to tell you that the seats meet United Nations ECE Regulation R44.03 or R44.04.

-You can also consider renting car seats (and other equipment) from Baby Stuff Hire, who are based in Kerry but will deliver their equipment free of charge anywhere in Ireland.
+You can also consider renting car seats (and other equipment) from Stork Exchange, who will deliver their equipment free of charge to Dublin airport and to all hotels and car rental pick up places in Dublin for a small charge.

 Finding Babysitters